sgurleen/Cmpt459_Project/readme.md

    - These clusters align with the three credit score categories: Good, Standard, and Poor, indicating that the inherent grouping patterns in the data are closely related to the target variable.
    - The clear separation of clusters suggests that the preprocessing and clustering steps, such as scaling and dimensionality reduction, were successful.
    - This validates the clustering algorithm’s ability to capture meaningful distinctions between credit score categories, providing actionable insights for customer segmentation.

+2. **Heirarchical Clustering:**
+   - This is used as an alternative clustering method.
+The Silhouette Score is 0.95.
+   **Visualization:**
+   - PCA is applied to reduce the data dimensions to 2D or 3D for clustering visualization.

 ### Classification
 1. **Model Selection:**